Tools for practitioners

 - Safety planning—can be used when working with young people who may be experiencing safety concerns (for example, self-harm or relationship issues) as the process creates a safety and support network of people centred on the young person’s life.
 This includes important family members.

-- The Safe Contact Tool—The safe contact tool has been designed to engage all of the significant people in the young person’s life, including the young person, in decision making and planning.
+- The Safe Contact Tool - has been designed to engage all of the significant people in the young person’s life, including the young person, in decision making and planning.
 This is to ensure that contact between the young person and their family is safe, and is regular and frequent enough that it enables the young person to maintain their connections with their family, community and culture.

 Version historyBack to top